Shri Bhagwan Singh Kushwaha

 Shri Bhagwan Singh Kushwaha is a politician from Bihar, who has also served as a minister in the Government of Bihar.
-He is a son-in-law of Jagdish Mahto, the founder of Naxalism in Ekwari village of the Bhojpur region of Bihar.
-He has assumed several important posts in various regional political parties of Bihar, which includes Communist Party of India (Marxist–Leninist), Rashtriya Janata Dal, Janata Dal (United), Lok Janshakti Party, Jan Adhikar Party and Rashtriya Lok Samata Party.
+He is a son-in-law of Jagdish Mahto— the founder of Naxalism in Ekwari village of the Bhojpur region of Bihar.
+He has assumed several important posts in various regional political parties of Bihar, which include Communist Party of India (Marxist–Leninist), Rashtriya Janata Dal, Janata Dal (United), Lok Janshakti Party, Jan Adhikar Party Loktantrik and Rashtriya Lok Samata Party.
 Kushwaha once headed JD(U)'s youth wing and has also been Minister for rural development in Bihar.
+In July 2024, he was elected to the Bihar Legislative Council.
+He was nominated by the Janata Dal (United) as its candidate to fill the vacancy of the post caused by end of the tenure of another leader of the party.

-Life and career
+Life and political career

-Bhagwan Singh is a son of Devdhari Singh, who hails from Jagdishpur in Arrah district of Bihar.
-In the early part of his life he has been associated with the social work before entering the politics.
+Bhagwan Singh Kushwaha is a son of Devdhari Singh, who hails from Jagdishpur in Arrah district of Bihar.
+In the early part of his life, he was associated with the social work, before entering the politics.
 His spouse is a government servant.
-He has been educated till matriculation level and has been charged with several criminal cases as per his affidavit submitted to Election Commission of India.
+He is educated till matriculation level.
+Kushwaha is charged with several criminal cases, as per his affidavit submitted to Election Commission of India.
 In the affidavit, he reveals the charges lodged against him which includes murder, attempt to murder, rioting and possession of harmful weapons.
-Bhagwan Singh contests the election to Bihar Legislative Assembly from the Jagdishpur constituency.
+Kushwaha contests the election to Bihar Legislative Assembly from the Jagdishpur Assembly constituency.
 He started his political career from the Indian People's Front, which came to be known as CPI-ML later.
-In 1990, he was elected from the Jagdishpur constituency to the legislative assembly as the CPI-ML candidate but in the next election the seat was won by Harinarayan Singh of Janata Dal, but Bhagwan was reelected in 2000 from this seat, this time on the ticket of Samata Party (now led by Uday Mandal its President).
-After the formation of Janata Dal (United) from the Samata Party, Bhagwan was elected once again in 2005 with the new party from the Jagdishpur seat.
+In 1990, he was elected from the Jagdishpur constituency to the Bihar Legislative Assembly as the CPI-ML candidate, but in the next election the seat was won by Harinarayan Singh of Janata Dal; Kushwaha was reelected in 2000 from this seat, this time on the ticket of Samata Party (now led by Uday Mandal its President).
+After the formation of Janata Dal (United) from the Samata Party, Kushwaha was elected once again in 2005 as the member of new party, the Janata Dal (United), from the Jagdishpur seat.